-I am a Senior Researcher at Microsoft Research Redmond and member of the Quantum Architectures and Computation (QuArC) group.
-Prior to joining MSR, I was a Senior Research Staff Member at NEC Laboratories America (2005-2013) and the leader of NEC’s Quantum IT group.
+I am a Principal Researcher at Microsoft Research Redmond and member of Microsoft Quantum – Redmond (QuArC).
+Prior to joining MSR, I was a Senior Research Staff Member at NEC Laboratories America (2005-2013) and the leader of NEC's Quantum IT group.
 I was a post-doctoral fellow at the Institute for Quantum Computing, Waterloo, Canada (2003-2004).
 I received my Ph.D. degree from the University of Karlsruhe, Germany (2001).
 My research is centered around quantum algorithms, quantum error-correction, quantum circuits, and digital signal processing.

 I am passionate about finding new examples of problems for which a quantum computer dramatically outperforms any classical computer.
 In particular, I am interested in problems where an exponential speedup compared to the best known classical algorithm can be achieved by using a quantum computer.
 Not many such problems are currently known, arguably the most well-known cases are Shor's algorithms for factoring and dlog and the simulation of a wide range of quantum mechanical systems on a quantum computer.
 A problem that I like in particular is the so-called hidden shift problem in which one has to identify an unknown offset in the argument of a function.
 I showed that for certain Boolean functions that are used in cryptography, such hidden shift problems can be solved efficiently, a result which was subsequently generalized to broader classes of functions.